Jason2Brownlee/FastGeneticAlgorithm/README.md

 * Preallocate parent and child memory and reuse each iteration.
 * Specify bitstring array data type as int64 (seems fastest in testing).
 * Vectorized tournament selection for entire population.
-* Vectorize crossover point selection for entire population.
+* Vectorized crossover point selection for entire population.

 The source code is available here: